bill071194/savealot/README.md

 - addToCart(): adds item in the shop model to the cart session.
 - removeFromCart(): removes the added item from the cart.
 - emptyCart(): empties session and removes all items from the cart.
-- cart(): return inventory items and pass item information to the cart view.
-If the user is trying to order more items than available in the inventory, an alert message will inform them that the item has insufficient in-stock quantity.
+- cart(): returns inventory items and passes item information to the cart view.
+If the user is trying to order more items than available in the inventory, an alert message will inform them that the item has insufficient in-stock quantity and that items have been removed from their cart.

 All functions were invoked using the GET method of the URL, routed to the controller in the web.php file.
 <br></br>